-Under this framework, Proposed Intervenors easily clear the low bar needed to show inadequate representation.
-As discussed above, Proposed Intervenors' members have an economic interest in the outcome of this case that the government does not.
-Moreover, CEQ's and the Proposed Intervenors' legal interests differ in this litigation, principally because CEQ and the Proposed Intervenors often have competing priorities when it comes to NEPA and the federal government's authority and obligations under administrative law.
+competing priorities when it comes to NEPA and the federal government's authority and obligations under administrative law.
 In light of their often conflicting positions, the grounds for relief that CEQ will rely upon in this lawsuit will diverge from the positions that the Proposed Intervenors will take.

 The parties' briefing in the Wild Virginia case confirms this point.
 There, CEQ's motion to dismiss argued that private litigants cannot bring facial APA challenges to regulations except in "special circumstances" (Defs.'
-Mem. in Supp. of Mot. to Dismiss at 16, Wild Va.
-(W.D.
+Mem. in Supp. of Mot. to Dismiss at 16, Wild Virginia (W.D.
 Va.
 Aug.
 25, 2020), ECF No. 53), and counsel for CEQ argued in a recent hearing that regulated parties are precluded from bringing as-applied challenges to regulations once initial limitations periods for facial challenges have lapsed.
 Those arguments, if accepted by this Court, would be harmful to the interests of the Proposed Intervenors.
 Having been granted intervention in the Wild Virginia case, the Proposed Intervenors were able to protect their interests by presenting different and narrower arguments for why the plaintiffs lacked Article III standing.
 Brief in Supp. of Business Ass'ns' Mot. to Dismiss at 4-10, Wild Virginia (W.D.
 Va.
 Aug.
 25, 2020), ECF No. 57.

 Similarly, the Wild Virginia litigation demonstrates that the Proposed Intervenors and CEQ approach Chevron deference differently.
 CEQ has an institutional interest in aggressively protecting deference doctrines.
 See 85 Fed.
 Reg. at 43,307 (explaining that the NEPA Rule is "intended to embody CEQ's interpretation of NEPA for Chevron purposes").
 That observation, once again, has been borne out in CEQ's briefs in the Wild Virginia case.
 See Defs.'
 Opp'n to Mot. for Prelim.
 Inj. at 13, 15, Wild Virginia (W.D.
 Va.
 Sept.
 2, 2020), ECF No. 75.
 The Proposed Intervenors, by contrast, do not share the government's institutional interest in Chevron; indeed, Proposed Intervenors are often opposite federal agencies in litigation where their interests with respect to deference point in opposite directions.
-The Proposed Intervenors defended the NEPA Rule primarily without reliance on Chevron deference.
+Thus, the Proposed Intervenors defended the NEPA Rule primarily without reliance on Chevron deference.
 See Business Ass'ns' Brief in Opp'n to Mot. for Prelim.
 Inj. at 20, Wild Virginia (W.D.
 Va.
 Sept.
 2, 2020), ECF No. 74.

+In short, there is no question that the government will rely on arguments that are often inconsistent with the Proposed Intervenors' institutional interests.
 The Proposed Intervenors will therefore "bring a point of view to the litigation not presented by either the plaintiffs or the defendants," warranting their participation as intervenors.
 California ex rel.
 Lockyer v.
 United States, 450 F.3d 436, 445 (9th Cir.
 2006).

-That is especially so given the risk that the Proposed Intervenors face in light of the recent presidential election.
+That is especially so given the risk that the Proposed Intervenors face in light of the upcoming presidential election.
 New administrations often reverse policies after taking office.
-For example, after the administration change in January 2017, the government ceased defending a high profile

-Clean Water Act regulation promulgated by the prior administration.
+For example, after the administration change in January 2017, the government ceased defending a high profile Clean Water Act regulation promulgated by the prior administration.
 See, e.g., Georgia v.
 Wheeler, 418 F. Supp.
 3d 1336, 1344 (S.D.
 Ga.
 2019) (noting that EPA had "declined to defend the substantive challenges to" the rule).
 Such changes are common.
 See, e.g., Federal Defs.'
 Mot. to Stay All Proceedings at 1, Connecticut v.
 United States, No. 3:09-cv-54 (D. Conn.
 Mar.
 10, 2009), ECF No. 93 (informing court that government planned to rescind a healthcare moral conscience regulation and requesting that challenge be stayed).